-The overall living costs in France depend on your life style but most of all, they depend on your chosen location, mainly the French city you live in.
+The overall living costs in France depend on your lifestyle but most of all, they depend on your chosen location, mainly the French city you live in.

-As expected, Paris is the most expensive French city; check below the average budget you would need for each of the large cities in France:
+Check the average budget you would need for each of the large cities in France:

 - Paris: between 1,050 and 1,200 EUR/month (sometimes even including the accommodation, if you choose to live in a student hall of residence)

 - Lyon, Nantes, Bordeaux or Toulouse: between 650 and 850 900 EUR